togetherthough/Soft-Tissue-Tumor-Classification/med3pipe/README.md

 3. Create a validation split by copying (or moving) a subset into `data/validation/<category>/<ct_name>/{imagesVal, labelsVal}`.
 4. Build a SAM-Med3D model and extract image-encoder embeddings.
-5. ROI-pool embeddings with lesion masks to get per-case feature vectors.
+5. Pool embeddings using Global Average Pooling to get per-case feature vectors.
 6. Load labels from CSV (e.g., `gist/sheet.csv`) and align to case IDs.

 The implementation mirrors the notebook behavior and incorporates the following fixes: